lane-willis/notes/cgcs-staff-information/continuity/onboarding-manual.md

 The 5-Year plan of the CGCS can be found [here.]

 ## Who are the current staff members at the CGCS?
 The CGCS has 9 staff members.
-For an overview of our staf, [click here.](https://www.thecgcs.org/about/) On this site, we also have the [job descriptions](/cgcs-staff-information/continuity/cgcs-job-descriptions.html) and [job responsibilities](/cgcs-staff-information/continuity/cgcs-job-responsibilities.html) of each staff member, as well as [continuity folders](/cgcs-staff-information/continuity/continuity.html) for each staff member.
+For an overview of our staff, [click here.](https://www.thecgcs.org/about/) On this site, we also have the [job descriptions](/cgcs-staff-information/continuity/cgcs-job-descriptions.html) and [job responsibilities](/cgcs-staff-information/continuity/cgcs-job-responsibilities.html) of each staff member, as well as [continuity folders](/cgcs-staff-information/continuity/continuity.html) for each staff member.
 Feel free to peruse these descriptions and roles as you acclimate to the CGCS.

 ## What tools are currently used by the CGCS?
-The tools we currently use in the CGCS are Todoist, HubSpot, WordPress, GitHub, WorkFlowy, NextCloud, Greenshades, CampusNet, and PowerCampus.
+The tools we currently use in the CGCS are Todoist, HubSpot, WordPress, GitHub, WorkFlowy, Nextcloud, Greenshades, CampusNet, and PowerCampus.
 See below for a short description of each one and links to these tools in greater detail.

 ### Todoist